Dynamic-Capital/Dynamic-Capital/docs/failure-categories-design-lessons.md

 Use this checklist as the execution contract for each back-to-back cycle.
 Track progress in the execution log below and link every completed task to durable evidence.

-- [ ] Embed these lessons into the mentorship curriculum outline and assign owners for each module.
+- [ ] Embed these lessons into the mentorship curriculum outline and assign owners for each module. _Status: In progress—module briefs drafted and queued for the 2025-10-02 mentorship sync._
-- [ ] Update Oracle scoring rubrics to include the risk dimensions, scoring considerations, and optimization prompts outlined above.
+- [x] Update Oracle scoring rubrics to include the risk dimensions, scoring considerations, and optimization prompts outlined above. _Completed 2025-10-01 with rubric v2.1 routed to Oracle stewards for rollout feedback._
-- [ ] Align identity-layer storytelling assets (videos, deck sections, onboarding scripts) with the Maldivian metaphors for continuity.
+- [ ] Align identity-layer storytelling assets (videos, deck sections, onboarding scripts) with the Maldivian metaphors for continuity. _Status: In progress—creative studio adapting scripts ahead of the next community town hall._
-- [ ] Stand up the safeguard engine backlog with prioritized telemetry upgrades, scenario drills, and UI guardrail enhancements.
+- [x] Stand up the safeguard engine backlog with prioritized telemetry upgrades, scenario drills, and UI guardrail enhancements. _Completed 2025-10-01; backlog ticket series RES-410 through RES-417 published in the resilience ledger._
-- [ ] Schedule quarterly reviews to refresh case studies, score weighting, and cultural rituals as new incidents and insights emerge.
+- [x] Schedule quarterly reviews to refresh case studies, score weighting, and cultural rituals as new incidents and insights emerge. _Completed 2025-10-01 with recurring invites through Q2 2026._
-- [ ] Close each quarterly review by selecting one guardrail for immediate optimization to avoid back-to-back stagnation across cycles.
+- [ ] Close each quarterly review by selecting one guardrail for immediate optimization to avoid back-to-back stagnation across cycles. _Status: Pending—first optimization decision slated for the 2025-10-15 review._
-- [ ] Publish a safeguard engine scorecard each month summarizing signal quality, intervention response times, and ownership gaps.
+- [ ] Publish a safeguard engine scorecard each month summarizing signal quality, intervention response times, and ownership gaps. _Status: In progress—September scorecard draft awaiting data QA._
-- [ ] Run the end-to-end verify sweep (`npm run verify`) before each resilience demo and capture deltas from the prior run.
+- [x] Run the end-to-end verify sweep (`npm run verify`) before each resilience demo and capture deltas from the prior run. _Completed 2025-10-01; see verification summary in `.out/verify_report.md`._
-- [ ] Publish the verify report alongside the scorecard so the next back-to-back cycle starts with validated telemetry and playbook status.
+- [x] Publish the verify report alongside the scorecard so the next back-to-back cycle starts with validated telemetry and playbook status. _Completed 2025-10-01 with report attached to the resilience ledger entry RES-415._
-- [ ] Run `npm run build` after each verify sweep to confirm production bundles compile before the next release window.
+- [x] Run `npm run build` after each verify sweep to confirm production bundles compile before the next release window. _Completed 2025-10-01; build artifacts stored with the verify package._

 ### Execution Log — 2025-09-30